Many people live in their most valuable asset. Here’s how your home’s value could help you retire on your terms.

-Weigh this move carefully, though, says Greenberg.
-A HELOC will reduce your home equity, and the interest you pay on it is no longer tax deductible unless you use the funds to improve the home.
-2 And, if you lack the liquidity to make required loan payments, drawing on your investment accounts could reduce their growth potential.
+Weigh the choice to draw upon a HELOC carefully, though.
+Doing so will reduce your home equity, and the interest you pay on it will no longer be tax deductible unless you use the funds to improve your home.2 And, if you lack the liquidity to make required loan payments, drawing on your investment accounts could reduce their growth potential.
 Your financial advisor and tax advisor can help you determine whether a HELOC is right for your situation and needs.

-As important as the financial considerations are, you'll ultimately have to base your decision on whether to sell your home on your own personal goals, priorities and dreams.
+As important as the financial considerations are, you’ll ultimately have to base your decision on whether to sell your home on your own personal goals, priorities and dreams.
 When all is said and done, if you base your decision on the things you hold most dear, wherever you end up will feel like home, says Greenberg.